Evaluation for Hearing Aids

 What to Expect at Your First Appointment

-Whether we are seeing you at your home or in one of our offices, we follow a four-step process.
+When you arrive at our office, your hearing evaluation is a four-step process.
 Your Doctor of Audiology will gain a full understanding of your situation so they are able to diagnose any hearing or ear problems and recommend the best next steps for you.

 1. Case History and Background